Off-Duty Guns and Carry: Why, What and How

 By Ralph Mroz

 For years, The Police Marksman magazine, the Street Survival® Seminar and countless other respected law enforcement trainers and training organizations have stressed the importance of carrying a firearm off-duty.
 Although the choice is ultimately yours, let’s touch on some issues you should consider when deciding.
 Then we’ll discuss firearms and carry options.
-To Carry or Not to Carry

 The general argument for carrying off-duty is the need to be prepared to defend yourself against a violent attack–which as we know can strike anytime and anywhere.
 Some argue that attacks are fairly uncommon and the odds don’t warrant the inconvenience and possible discomfort of carrying a firearm.
 Following the philosophy of renown trainer John Farnam (an off-duty carry advocate, incidentally): “90% of all self defense is not doing stupid things, not going to stupid places, and not hanging with stupid people.”
 There’s a lot of wisdom in that!